SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed Cascade Profiler.md

 ### Profiler Interfaces

-This page displays the **Interfaces Table**,which containstraffic statistics for all the network interfaces of the device **(RX/TX Octets, RX/TX Unicast Packets, RX Packets in Error, ...)**.
+This page displays the **Interfaces Table**, which contains traffic statistics for all the network interfaces of the device **(RX/TX Octets, RX/TX Unicast Packets, RX Packets in Error, ...)**.

 ### Web Interface